 Float deployments are organised by the Euro-Argo ERIC.
 Float deployments require adequate logistical support and easy access to information on research cruises for deployment opportunities.
 Floats will be deployed during research cruises or from ships of opportunity, which must be identified.
 For the identification of float deployment opportunities the Euro-Argo ERIC will interact both with the Euro-Argo Members and Observers that have privileged access to their national research vessel plans, and with the Ship Coordinator of the JCOMM in situ Observing Platform Support Centre (JCOMMOPS, www.jcommops.org/), located in the same building as the Euro-Argo ERIC.

 Float deployment plans are developed by the Euro-Argo ERIC taking into account international recommendations (e.g. maintenance of a global array which requires filling gaps) and specific European interests (e.g. European regional seas).
 Since the start of Argo (see below), European partners have mainly contributed the monitoring of the Atlantic Ocean from north to south and with a lesser proportion in the Indian and Pacific Oceans.
 In MOCCA, in collaboration with international partners, the Atlantic Ocean will be the first focus to contribute to an increased cooperation for Atlantic Ocean observations following the Galway declaration.

-Float deployments will be notified through the Argo Information Centre (AIC) up to six months prior to deployment to meet the requirements of IOC Resolution XX-6.
-In case of deployment from commercial vessels or sailing ships, Euro-Argo will provide training for the crews and logistical support.
+Float deployments were notified through the Argo Information Centre (AIC) up to six months prior to deployment to meet the requirements of IOC Resolution XX-6.
+In case of deployment from commercial vessels or sailing ships, Euro-Argo provided training for the crews and logistical support.